When people hear the word addiction, they usually associate it with drugs or alcohol, but people can be addicted to more than just substances.

 - Lying to friends and family about gambling

-According to the American Psychiatric Association’s Diagnostic and Statistical Manual, having experienced four or more of the above warning signs in the past 12 months qualifies as a gambling addiction.
+According to the American Psychiatric Association’s Diagnostic and Statistical Manual, having experienced four or more warning signs above in the past 12 months qualifies as a gambling addiction.

 Consequences of Gambling Addiction